spotinst/help/src/docs/elastigroup/features/gcp/pre-emptible-cud-on-demand-instances.md

 # GCP Pricing Models

-This article provides a brief overview of the three most common pricing models on GCP.
-Nevertheless, all cloud providers offer the same four pricing models with different terms.
+This article provides a brief overview of the most common pricing models on GCP.
+All the major cloud providers use the same pricing models, just with different terms.
 Elastigroup utilizes these pricing models to ensure that your computing cluster is always cost-optimized.
-To learn more about your cloud provider's pricing visit their website.

 ## On-Demand